ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

-Each consumption starts a new subscription; cancelling it releases its resources.
-Authenticate around consumption and provide scoped dependencies on the stream with `provideLayer`.
-Interpreter middleware only covers setup: `interpreter.mapError` does not map per-event errors.
+Each time you consume the stream, the gateway starts a new subscription.
+Cancelling it releases its resources.
+Authenticate around consumption.
+Provide scoped dependencies on the stream with `provideLayer`.
+Interpreter middleware covers only setup, so `interpreter.mapError` does not map errors from individual events.
 Use `events.map` to transform each response's errors.

 ### Limits and reconnecting